 The impact of the Darknet on the paid media industry

 Beyond the sales of prohibited goods and services, there has been a growing demand for customer databases, particularly for compromised pay-media services subscription credentials.
 Account credentials bought at a wholesale rate on the darknet, they are sold for maximum profit (averaging 300% markup) to be used in the Clearnet.
 That’s a tidy profit flowing into the pockets of cybercriminals.

-However, in recent years, the dark net is also becoming a tool for the law enforcement to investigate cybercrime.
-Alongside the illicit credential sharing and other illegal transactions on the dark web, there are many more information-based activities that take place.
+However, in recent years, the dark net has also become a tool for law enforcement to investigate cybercrime.
+Alongside the illicit credential sharing and other illegal transactions on the dark web, many more information-based activities take place.
 The dark net is now used by both criminals and police alike, masked by anonymity in the apprehension of criminal activity.

 It serves as a useful information pool where cybersecurity experts can learn directly from the criminals about how they target, prepare and execute attacks on vulnerable websites or streams.
 The cybersecurity experts can then use the information to their advantage with valuable insights on where another attack might take place and intervene at the right moment.

 The uses for cybersecurity experts extend beyond piracy and credential sharing and in extreme cases, collaborate with both Interpol and Europol for the apprehension.